kimrojas/vasp_install/README.md

 The following main softwares will be discussed in the following sections:

-1. Intel Compiler Installation
+a.
+Intel Compiler Installation
-2. NVIDIA driver and Cuda Installation
+b.
+NVIDIA driver and Cuda Installation
-3. VASP and its GPU port building
+c.
+VASP and its GPU port building

 ## Computer specification